 The HMG-box protein-1 (HBP1) is a member of the HMG family of transcription factors, which are characterized by the presence of a conserved protein motif, the high mobility group (HMG) 1 box, that mediates DNA binding.
 HBP1 binds to the tumor suppressor proteins Rb and p130 and initiates cell cycle arrest.
-Terminal cell differentiation requires this initial cell cycle arrest followed by the coordinated expression of genes defined as tissue-specifc markers.
+Terminal cell differentiation requires this initial cell cycle arrest followed by the coordinated expression of genes defined as tissue-specific markers.
 Along with initiating the commitment to cell differentiation, the continued activity of HBP1 abrogates the expression of tissue-specific genes by associating with the MyoD proteins.
 In muscle cell differentiation, the MyoD family of transcription factors, which include Myf5, MyoD and myogenein, induce the expression of these cell-type specific proteins and contribute to the development of cell phenotypes.
 The progression of terminal differentiation is, therefore, dependent on both a decrease in HBP1 activity and the corresponding activation of MyoD-induced gene transcription.

 For Research Use Only.
 Not for use in diagnostic procedures.
 Not for resale without express authorization.

-1700058O05Rik; BE629963; C330012F01Rik; C86454; HBP1; Hmgb1
+Gene Aliases: 1700058O05Rik; BE629963; C330012F01Rik; C86454; HBP1; Hmgb1